-Evelyn O’Callaghan is Professor of West Indian literature, Department of Language, Linguistics and Literature at the University of the West Indies, Barbados campus.
+Evelyn O’Callaghan, Professor of West Indian literature, Department of Language, Linguistics and Literature at the University of the West Indies, Barbados campus, is recently retired.
 She has published on West Indian literature, particularly on women’s writing, early Caribbean narratives and more recently, ecocritical readings of Caribbean landscapes in visual and scribal texts.

 Michael A. Bucknor is a Senior Lecturer/Associate Professor, Head of the Department of Literatures in English and the Public Orator of the Mona Campus, UWI.
 He is also co-editor with Alison Donnell of The Routledge Companion to Anglophone Caribbean Literature, carries out research on Austin Clarke, Caribbean-Canadian writing, postcolonial literatures and theory, diaspora studies, masculinities and popular culture.

 Lisa Outar is currently Visiting Assistant Professor of English at St. John’s University.
 She researches Anglophone and Francophone Caribbean literature.
 She publishes in the areas of Indo-Caribbean literature, feminist writing and the connections between the Caribbean and other sites of the indentureship diaspora.
 She is co-editor of Indo-Caribbean Feminist Thought: Geneaologies, Theories, Enactments (Palgrave 2016).

 Glyne Griffith teaches in the Department of English at the University at Albany, SUNY.
 His scholarly interests include cultural post-colonialities and Anglophone Caribbean literature and literary history.
 He taught previously at the University of the West Indies, Cave Hill Campus.